 MDOCS Storytellers' Institute

-Founded in 2014, the annual Storytellers’ Institute sponsored by Skidmore College's John B. Moore Documentary Studies Collaborative (MDOCS) is a five-week residency hosted at the college campus.
-For the month of June, the institute welcomes its fellows and the Saratoga Springs local community to engage in lively and thought-provoking conversation, workshops and inspiration addressing a timely topic or theme.
+Founded in 2014, the annual Storytellers’ Institute, part of the John B. Moore Documentary Studies Collaborative (MDOCS), is a five-week residency hosted at Skidmore College.
+For the month of June, the institute welcomes its Fellows to work on independent projects and engage in an annual theme.

-Along with an honorarium, participants are provided with room, board, workspace and the opportunity to take advantage of MDOCS' production equipment collection, software and other resources.
+Towards the goal of non-hierarchical learning, we foster a collaborative learning community in which Visiting, Faculty/Staff, and Student Fellows learn from each other through group critique and informal seminars.
+Along with an honorarium, practitioners are provided with room, board, workspace, and the opportunity to take advantage of MDOCS' production equipment, media lab and other resources.

 Opportunities for public presentations of current or past work are offered to Visiting Fellows during the annual documentary Forum –– a public events series combining festival presentations of artistic work with symposium-style conversations around an annual theme.
 The forum is free and open to the public, as well as the International documentary community.